 “Adoptee resources” is a term that I would immediately think is for adult adoptees who are now able to process what they have been through because their brains are fully developed.
 However, it is really important that we provide resources to our adopted children now, giving them the space and ability to grow and heal right where they are, even if that is at a very slow pace.
 This doesn’t mean that we inundate them with all of the resources available, but it does mean that we are actively seeking out ways to provide our children with resources that promote connection, healing, and that prevents isolation and loneliness.
 For instance, a teenager may not want to even talk about adoption or the feelings that go with it, but letting her know that we care by at least opening the door of conversation and providing her with tools will go a long way.

 Whether you’re an adoptive parent with young adoptees, an adult adoptee, or anyone else working with adoptees, these resources are a great place to start.
 Here is a list of resources for adoptees.

 If you are an adoptive parent, become friends with other families who have adopted children.
 If you are a transracial family, find other families that are similar to yours.
 If you are an adoptee, find others with similar experiences.
 This provides adoptees an opportunity to connect with other adoptees and see families that look like them.
 Ultimately, it normalizes their experience, and it gives them space to feel validated in their journey and experience outside of their adoptive parents.

-- Support groups are an amazing resource for adoptees as they provide a safe space to talk and listen to others who have faced and face the same challenges.
+- Support groups are amazing resources for adoptees as they provide a safe space to talk and listen to others who have faced and face the same challenges.
 There are quite a few adult adoptee support groups.
 It is more difficult to find support groups for children and teenagers who are adoptees (especially for those who have been adopted out of foster care).
 However, keep in mind that you could always start a support group in your area and advertise on websites like Meetup.

 - Check out the American Adoption Congress Website to find support groups available by state.